Rare ‘Green Moon’ in April?

-An old (false) rumor about a rare opportunity to spot a green moon in the might sky resurfaced in April 2017 and April 2018 with a few new twists.
+An old stoner joke about a rare opportunity to spot a “green moon” in the night sky is resurrected every April, sometimes with new twists.

-Second, the photo of the green moon used in the meme was taken from a flickr account.
-The user had photoshopped a photo of the moon taken on August 3, 2009, and posted a joking comment, “Who said the moon isn’t made of green cheese.”
+Second, the photo of the green moon used in the meme was taken from a Flickr account; in it, someone had digitally edited an August 2009 photograph, and posted a joking comment, “Who said the moon isn’t made of green cheese?”

-A new version of the green moon hoax that resurfaced in 2017 and 2018 claimed that that the rare astronomical event could be viewed on April 20.
-Using the same photoshopped image of the green moon from the previous version, this one claims that it’s the first time a green moon could be spotted in 420 years:
+Later versions of the “green moon” hoax claimed that that the rare astronomical event could be viewed on April 20, or 4/20.
+Using the same altered image of the green moon from the previous version, this one claims that this astronomical event takes place once every 420 years: